anlutro/sc2ranks-v2/readme.md

 ## Functions
 - `setDefault(array $array)` Pass an array of default values for league, region, bracket and expansion.
 - `returnArray()` Return associative arrays instead of objects.
+- `getRemainingCredits()` See how many remaining credits for API calls you have.
+- `getsumCreditsSpent()` Get the sum of credits spent during the class's lifetime.
+- `getCreditsSpentLast()` Get how many credits were spent on the last request.
+- `getCreditsSpent()` Get an array of the calls ran and how many credits were spent on each.

 - `getPlayerFromProfileUrl($url)` Get a Player object from a Battle.net or SC2Ranks profile URL.
 - `createPlayer($region, $bnetId)` Get a Player object from region and Battle.net ID.
 - `getPlayerCharacter(Player $player)` Get the character of a player.